 Dental bonding is a popular and affordable way to improve the appearance of your smile.
 Dental bonding is a cosmetic dentistry procedure that involves the application of a tooth-colored resin to the surface of your teeth.
 This resin is then sculpted into the desired shape and hardened with a special light.
-Dental bonding can fix many dental problems, including chips, cracks, gaps between teeth, and discoloration.
-This blog post will discuss the dental bonding procedure.
+Dental bonding procedures can fix many dental problems, including chips, cracks, gaps between teeth, and discoloration.
+This blog post will discuss the dental bonding procedures.
 We will also provide tips for taking care of your bonded teeth.

 What is Dental Bonding?